MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Because of batching, Firehose is not real-time, it is near-real-time.

 ### Kinesis Data Analytics
-* Reads data from streams or from Firehose, performs SQL queries on the data, pushes the result out to another stream or Firehose.
+* Reads data from streams or from Firehose, performs SQL queries on the data, pushes the result out to another stream, S3, DynamoDB, Redshift, or other data services.
 * Fully managed
   * Scales up/down automatically as needed
 * Real-time